 Once you have a working implementation of Dijkstra's algorithm, start thinking about how to apply it to the problem at hand.
 Remember that you need to lead the user between many different tour stops and dynamically update the directions.
 Plan out your user interface, and think about what GUI functionality you will need to produce a satisfactory product.

 This assignment will have a design check, in which you and your partner meet with a TA to discuss what you have completed and your design for the remainder of the assignment.
-The design check will be part of your grade, so make sure you sign up for a slot by Sunday.
-There is be a sign-up sheet on the door to the Fishbowl (CIT 271, at the top of the front stairs).
+The design check will be part of your grade, so make sure you sign up for a slot by Thursday.
+There will be a sign-up sheet on the door to the Fishbowl (CIT 271, at the top of the front stairs).

 At the design check you will be asked to: